 As part of the course requirements, you will pick a company of your own choosing and value it.
 There will be a separate write-up of the valuation project available in about a week and the project will be completed in three parts.
 In the interim, you should consider what company you want to value.
-There are several criteria that you should keep in mind in choosing a company to value:
+There are several criteria that you should keep in mind in choosing a company to value.
+Numbers 1 to 4 below are requirements.
+Numbers 5 to 8 are suggestions.

-- This has to be a company that you and your teammates have not done any valuation work on in a prior course or in a job or internship or in any other capacity.
+- 1. This has to be a company that you and your teammates have not done any valuation work on in a prior course or in a job or internship or in any other capacity.
 In other words, you may not value a company where some of the valuation work or related analysis has already been performed by you or any of your teammates. - 2.
-The company you pick should be publicly traded and there should be at least three years (preferably more) of historical data available for this company (financial statements and stock returns).
+The company you pick should be publicly traded and there should be at least three years (preferably more) of historical data available for this company (financial statements and stock returns). - 3.

-- I strongly urge you to pick a company that is in a single line of business as valuing diversified companies like General Electric is challenging from just publicly available data. - 4.
 There should be at least three (but preferably more) publicly traded competitors who are in the same business.
-It is best if these are "pure-plays" (e.g. only in the business of the firm being valued). - 5.
-You do not have to pick a purely domestic company, but valuing companies that are truly multinational in nature is potentially challenging from just publicly available data.
-In addition, we do not discuss the intricacies of multinational valuation until the end of the course, thus you won't have the requisite understanding for this. - You should pick a company where you believe you have some ability to create reasonable forecasts.
-In other words, picking a technology company where the technology is unproven and the demand for the technology is highly uncertain is going to create special challenges in forecasting. - 7.
+It is best if these are "pure-plays" (e.g. only in the business of the firm being valued).

+- 4. The company must have some debt. - 5.
+I strongly urge you to pick a company that is in a single line of business as valuing diversified companies like General Electric is challenging from just publicly available data. - 6.
+You do not have to pick a purely domestic company, but valuing companies that are truly multinational in nature is challenging from just publicly available data. - 7.
+You should pick a company where you believe you have some ability to create reasonable forecasts.
+In other words, picking a technology company where the technology is unproven and the demand for the technology is highly uncertain is going to create special challenges in forecasting. - 8.
 Restaurant chains, retail chains and hotel chains often make good candidates as they are often in a single line of business, typically have many publicly traded competitors, generally have interesting ways in which to model revenue growth and CAPEX, and are often primarily domestic.
 There is no requirement however to pick a company in one of these industries.
-Prior students have clearly selected companies outside these industries such as railroads, utilities, service businesses and more.
+Prior students have selected companies outside these industries such as railroads, utilities, service businesses and more.
 While I suggest you pick a company that is primarily domestic, that doesn't mean it has to be a U.S. company, but be aware that getting data on the company and competitors may be more difficult for companies outside the U.S..
 You should pick a company that you find interesting, as this will be something you work on throughout the semester.

 You and your team should begin to think about what company you want to value.
 Additional information about this project will be available in a week.
-You need to have registered as a team and you must inform me no later than September 10 regarding the name of the company you are valuing.
+You need to have registered as a team and you must inform me no later than September 12 regarding the name of the company you are valuing.
 It would be wise however, to pick your company well in advance of that date as Part I of the project is due October 1.
-You may switch companies after September 10 if you run into issues that make the analysis difficult.
+You may switch companies after September 12 if you run into issues that make the analysis difficult.
 Switching companies after Part I is submitted is allowed, but will increase your workload.